keskival/universal-embodiment/benchmark.md

 Goals shouldn't be based on rewards, because rewards aren't observable.
 They should be based on intents.

+The basic scheme should be based on static pixels of a specific color spawning, representing herbs, and pixels of another color representing herbivores to eat them.

+There are no rewards from eating the herbs.
+It's just something herbivores do if they want.
+And they do that in the demonstrations.

 ## Stage 1 - Passive learning

 At this stage we show the system a large number of trajectories